 Meet the Team

 Olivia has worked with autistic toddlers and children since the beginning of 2016 in home and school settings.
 She also worked as an Education Assistant in public schools to gain experience and learn more about the school system.
-She is currently completing her Masters online and will be graduating in 2022.
+She holds a Master's of Science.
 Olivia is a registered autism service provider (Category B) in British Columbia.

 Over the past few years, listening and learning from autistic advocates, resulted in a major shift in her practice as a professional working with autistic populations.
 Moving towards a focus on the strengths of the individual, to foster important self-advocacy skills and self- empowerment.